 Label Description Protocol Version The version of the STP protocol.
 Valid values include STP, RSTP, and MSTP.
 Bridge Priority Controls the bridge priority.
 Lower numeric values have better priority.
 The bridge priority plus the MSTI instance number, concatenated with the 6-byte MAC address of the switch forms a Bridge Identifier .
 For MSTP operation, this is the priority of the CIST.
 Otherwise, this is the priority of the STP/RSTP bridge.
 Forward Delay The delay used by STP bridges to transit root and designated ports to forwarding (used in STP compatible mode).
 The range of valid values is 4 to 30 seconds.
-Max Age Max AgeThe maximum time the information transmitted by the root bridge is considered valid.
-The range of valid values is 6 to 40 seconds, and Max Age must be < (FwdDelay-1)2.
+Max Age The maximum time the information transmitted by the root bridge is considered valid.
+The range of valid values is 6 to 40 seconds, and Max Age must be <= (FwdDelay-1)2.
 Maximum Hop Count This defines the initial value of remaining hops for MSTI information generated at the boundary of an MSTI region.
 It defines how many bridges a root bridge can distribute its BPDU information.
 The range of valid values is 4 to 30 seconds, and MaxAge must be <= (FwdDelay-1)2.
-Transmit Hold Count Advanced Settings Edge Port BPDU Filtering Controls whether a port explicitly configured as Edge will transmit and receive BPDUs.
-Edge Port BPDU GuardControl whether a port explicitly configured as Edge will disable itse reception of a BPDU.
-The port will enter the error-disabled state, and removed from the active topology.
+Transmit Hold Count The number of BPDUs a bridge port can send per second.
+When exceeded, transmission of the next BPDU will be delayed.
+The range of valid values is 1 to 10 BPDUs per second.
+Advanced Settings Edge Port BPDU Filtering Controls whether a port explicitly configured as Edge will transmit and receive BPDUs.
+Edge Port BPDU Guard Control whether a port explicitly configured as Edge will disable itself upon reception of a BPDU.
+The port will enter the error-disabled state, and will be removed from the active topology.
 Port Error Recovery Control whether a port in the error-disabled state automatically will be enabled after a certain time.
 If recovery is not enabled, ports have to be disabled and re- enabled for normal STP operation.
 The condition is also cleared by a system reboot.